New report: Premature baby births have increased

 Adrian weighed one pound when he was born and suffered a number of complications.

-"He was very, very small," added Mosleey.
+"He was very, very small," Mosleey said.
 "We stayed in a NICU for 144 days.
 We spent a long time there. "

 And while Mosleey had access to care, many women across Central Texas don't.